fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/02DetailAgent/README.md

 # 🧩 Detail Agent Example

-## 🤖 What Is This?

-This example shows how to create smarter AI agents that can work together and follow rules!
-It's like having a team of robot helpers who each have special jobs.

-## 🧠 How It Works

-In this example, we create three different agents:
-1. A **Guardrail Agent** that checks if questions are about homework
-2. A **Math Tutor Agent** that helps with math problems
-3. A **History Tutor Agent** that helps with history questions

-Then we create a **Triage Agent** that decides which helper to use based on your question!

-## 📝 The Code Explained
+## What This Code Does (Big Picture)
+Imagine having an AI tutor that can check if your question is about homework and then connect you with the right specialist!
+This code shows how to create a system with guardrails that verify if questions are homework-related, and then routes them to either a math tutor or history tutor based on the subject.

+Now, let's go step by step!

+## Step 1: Setting Up the Magic Key 🗝️
 ```python
 from agents import Agent, InputGuardrail, GuardrailFunctionOutput, Runner
 from pydantic import BaseModel